sandorex/arcam/README.md

 ```

 ### Usage
+To avoid out-of-date documentation use the help text from binary itself\
-The CLI has up-to-date documentation, for help with configuration files run `arcam config options`
+For help with config options run `arcam config --options`, or to see an example `arcam config --example`

 ### Custom Container Image
 Making a custom container image is same as for any other container, to take full advantage of arcam keep following things in mind: